medic/chis-interoperability/readme.md

 ## Install

-This process is safe to re-run entirely or sub-sections:
+This process is safe to re-run entirely or in sub-sections:

 1. `cd` into the `/srv/chis/` directory
 1. Get certificates for your domain via `certbot` with `sudo certbot certonly --nginx`.